-The processing time depends on the registrar's office and varies from city to city.
+The processing time depends on the Registrar's Office in charge and varies significantly from city to city.

-Given the ever increasing number of applications, please be advised that processing at the Registrar’s Office I in Berlin usually takes two to three months.
-Once the last name has been confirmed the German passport with the new name can be issued.
+Given the ever increasing number of declerations, please be advised that processing at the Registrar’s Office I in Berlin usually takes two to three months.
+Once the last name has been confirmed, the German passport with the new name can be issued.

-To find out which of the nine German missions in the US is responsible for you, the correct mailing address or whether you need an appointment to personally submit the application, please use our interactive consulate finder.
+To find out which of the nine German Consular Missions in the U.S. serves your U.S. home state, which is the correct mailing address or whether you need to schedule an appointment to submit the declaration in person, please use our interactive consulate finder